deployKF/website/content/guides/platform/deploykf-authentication.md

         ## (OPTION 2):
         ##  - a user with password defined as a bcrypt hash
-        ##  - a bcrypt hash for "PASSWORD_STRING" can be generated with one of the following:
+        ##  - a bcrypt hash for "password" can be generated with one of the following:
-        ##     - echo "PASSWORD_STRING" | htpasswd -BinC 10 NULL | cut -d: -f2
+        ##     - echo "password" | htpasswd -BinC 10 NULL | cut -d: -f2
         ##     - python -c 'import bcrypt; print(bcrypt.hashpw(b"password", bcrypt.gensalt(10)).decode())'
         - email: "bcrypt@example.com"
           password: